DokiDokiModManager/Help/index.md

 title: Home
 ---

+**Please note that this documentation is still a work in progress**

 Welcome to the official help site for Doki Doki Mod Manager.

 Want to get started with modding your game?
 Check the **User Guide**.